robocomp/robocomp-robolab/components/detection/objDetection/README.md

 For dependencies, please ensure that the dependencies are satisfied as mentioned on the github of [Darknet YOLO v4](https://github.com/alexeyab/darknet#requirements).

+Next download the Darknet Yolo v4 from the [following link](https://drive.google.com/file/d/1I0RU4PEMOUQ-rDlXw9cndGx958HztZUj/view?usp=sharing).
+Use this model only to avoid debugging and resolving path issues.
+Place the zip file in the folder `detection/objDetection` and extract there.

 After dependencies are installed build the Darknet Yolo model using following commands:

 ```